Consistency levels in Azure Cosmos DB

 Bounded staleness: The reads are guaranteed to honor the consistent-prefix guarantee.
 The reads might lag behind writes by at most "K" versions (that is, "updates") of an item or by "T" time interval.
 In other words, when you choose bounded staleness, the "staleness" can be configured in two ways:

 - The number of versions (K) of the item

-- The time interval (t) by which the reads might lag behind the writes
+- The time interval (T) by which the reads might lag behind the writes

 Bounded staleness offers total global order except within the "staleness window."
 The monotonic read guarantees exist within a region both inside and outside the staleness window.
-Strong consistency has the same semantics as the ones offered by bounded staleness.
+Strong consistency has the same semantics as the one offered by bounded staleness.
 The staleness window is equal to zero.
 Bounded staleness is also referred to as time-delayed linearizability.
-When a client performs read operations within a region that accepts writes, the guarantees provided by bounded staleness consistency are identical to those guarantees with the strong consistency.
+When a client performs read operations within a region that accepts writes, the guarantees provided by bounded staleness consistency are identical to those guarantees by the strong consistency.

 Eventual: There's no ordering guarantee for reads.
 In the absence of any further writes, the replicas eventually converge.

 Eventual consistency is the weakest form of consistency because a client may read the values that are older than the ones it had read before.
 Eventual consistency is ideal where the application does not require any ordering guarantees.
 Examples include count of Retweets, Likes, or non-threaded comments.
 The following graphic illustrates the eventual consistency with musical notes.

 To learn more about consistency concepts, read the following articles: